Academic Programs of Study

-- College: College of Health & Human Services
+- College of Health and Human Services

 - Courses: Available courses in this department

 This program is accredited by the

 Commission on Accreditation of Athletic Training Education

-The Athletic Training Program in the Health and Physical Education Department is accredited by the Commission on Accreditation of Athletic Training Education.
+Accredited by the Commission on Accreditation of Athletic Training Education.

 The Center for Athletics and Wellness is designed to provide recreational opportunities for students and clinical space for burgeoning health research programs:

 - Sports arena

 - Facilities dedicated to wellness therapy, athletic training, and recreation

 - Human physiology lab with equipment for research, teaching, and evaluation of athletes, as well as the general public